Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: WAWEnet for Seven Objective FR Targets

-To prepare each segment for the training process, we converted the speech data to float and normalized it to the range [-1, 1].
-We used affine transformations to map values from PESQ ([1.02, 4.64]), POLQA ([1, 4.75]), PEMO ([0, 1]), ViSQOL ([1, 5]), STOI ([0.45, 1]), ESTOI ([0.23, 1]), and SIIBGauss ([0, 750]) to [-1, 1] before use as targets.
-As in \cite{catellier2019wenets}, we performed inverse phase augmentation (IPA) to augment all datasets in order to train WAWEnet to learn invariance to waveform phase inversion.
+We used affine transformations to map observed values from WB-PESQ ([1.02, 4.64]), POLQA ([1, 4.75]), PEMO ([0, 1]), ViSQOL ([1, 5]), STOI ([0.45, 1]), ESTOI ([0.23, 1]), and SIIBGauss ([0, 750]) to [-1, 1] before use as targets.
+As in \cite{catellier2019wenets} and \cite{WAWEnets}, we performed inverse phase augmentation (IPA) to augment all datasets in order to train WAWEnets to learn invariance to waveform phase inversion.
 This augmentation increased the amount of data available to just over 500 hours of total speech data.

-When training our model from scratch on the ITS dataset we used one set of initial weights for each training process.
+When training our model from scratch on the ITS dataset, we used one set of initial weights for each training process.
 This set of weights was initialized using the Kaiming-Normal initialization method \cite{kaiming_he_norm}.
 In the cases where $N_T>1$, the weights in the last layer were duplicated $N_T$ times, resulting in a shape of $N_T\times96$.

 We seeded all random number generators such that batch order and batch contents were consistent for every training run.
 WAWEnets were trained using mini-batches that were as large as GPU memory would allow; in this case, 60 segments per batch.
-We used the Adam optimizer \cite{DBLP:journals/corr/KingmaB14} with $10^{-4}$ learning rate, and $L_2$ regularization parameter set to $10^{-5}$.
-When the network had trained for an entire epoch we evaluated the validation set and logged the epoch RMSE (root mean-squared error) loss $E_l$ and per-segment correlation between the target and the WAWEnet output, $\rho_{seg}$.
+We used root mean-squared error (RMSE) as our loss function along with the Adam optimizer \cite{DBLP:journals/corr/KingmaB14} with $10^{-4}$ learning rate, and $L_2$ regularization parameter set to $10^{-5}$.
+When the network had trained for an entire epoch, we evaluated the validation set and logged the epoch RMSE loss $E_l$ and per-segment correlation between the target and the WAWEnet output, $\rho_{seg}$.
 In the case that $E_l$ on the validation set had not decreased by at least $10^{-4}$ for 5 epochs, we multiplied the learning rate by $10^{-1}$.
 The network was trained for 30 epochs.
 Training \wawenetobj\ on one NVIDIA GTX 1070 took about 14 hours.\footnote{Certain products are mentioned in this paper to describe the experiment design.
 The mention of such entities should not be construed as any endorsement, approval, recommendation, prediction of success, or that they are in any way superior to or more noteworthy than similar entities not mentioned.}